Skip to main content

 Is December a busy month for tourism and visitors to Philly?

-Yes, but in the best way.
+Yes, Philadelphia gets busy in December, but in the best way.
 Few cities turn it on for the holidays like Philadelphia, and people flock from all corners to experience Philly’s holiday markets, festivals, carnivals, light shows, musical performances, public decor and kids’ activities.
-It might be busy in Philly in December, but the hustle and bustle of shopping, exploring and eating during the holiday season just makes the vibe even more special.

 Close Collapse Map